ualex73/monitor_docker/README.md

 ### Manual
 - Copy directory `custom_components/monitor_docker` to your `<config dir>/custom_components` directory.
 - Configure with config below.
+- If applicable, add the volume `/var/run/docker.sock` to your Home Assistant container.
 - Restart Home-Assistant.

 ### Configuration